-I have spoken about this duality before and I’m proud that I can contain facets and contradictions.
-I wanted to make this piece for any other person who feels the same as I do - like a beautiful bright spring flower, planted in grave dirt ❤️
+I am pastel-clad, friendly, kind, and bright-hearted.
+A bit of a departure from my art full of skulls and shadow.
+I wanted to make this piece for any other person who feels the same as I do - like a beautiful spring bloom, planted in grave dirt.

 Information on print quality and care can be found here.